Agarwood: Perfumery

 Oud has become a popular component in perfumery.
 Most brands have a creation based on or dedicated to "oud" or an accord of oud created through the use of certain chemical scent components.
 Few perfume houses use real oud in their creations.
 This is because oud is very expensive and potent.
 Oud is generally used as a base note and is traditionally paired with rose.
 Oud essential oil is available on the internet but care should be taken in choosing the vendor.
 Due to the fact that oud is such an expensive material there is a big market for diluting oud oil with patchouli or other chemical components.

 Oud scent is popular in the Middle East, the Arab world, and in Arab culture, where it is used as a traditional aromatic and perfume in many forms.
 Oud is also one of the reasons why the Arab region developed trade routes in ancient times.
 Popular amongst Muslims, it has been traditionally used in Mosques where the incense chips are burned.

+The aroma of agarwood oil is described as sweet, (characteristically) agarwood, woody, balsamic, sandalwood, leathery, fruity, smoky, animal, and tobacco.